ivanbr25/proyect25/README.md

-# proyecto25
+# proyect25
-  Prueba-
+  Test-
-Este es un proyecto de prueba con GIT
+This is a proyect test whit GIT